 What type of funding is available to support students in the Western Colorado Program?

 The Western Colorado MSW program is offered at a reduced tuition rate.
 Students interested in CW may be eligible for the Title IV-E stipend program.
 Limited scholarship opportunities are available.

 How is the academic job market in the field of social work?

 Social Work is projected to be one of the most in-demand professions throughout the United States.
-According to the Bureau of Labor Statistics, the social work career is one of the fastest growing professions in the nation, expected to grow by 12% through 20214, which faster than the average expected growth in other fields.
+According to the Bureau of Labor Statistics, the social work career is one of the fastest growing professions in the nation, expected to grow by 12% through 2024, which is faster than the average expected growth in other fields.

 What types of jobs do graduates of the program receive after completion of the program?